 Non-immunized/under-immunized children are invited to enroll in Avid4 Adventure.
-If there is an outbreak of any kind, non-immunized/under-immunized children would be asked to not attend camp.
+If there is an outbreak of any kind, non-immunized/under-immunized children would be asked to not attend camp, according to guidance from CDPHE.

 SERVICES TO CAMPERS WITH DISABILITIES & SPECIAL NEEDS